RhetTbull/datetime-utils/README.md

 ## Testing

-datetime-tzutils has been tested with Python 3.9, 3.10, and 3.11 on Linux, macOS, and Windows.
+datetime_tzutils has been tested with Python 3.9, 3.10, and 3.11 on Linux, macOS, and Windows.

 100% test coverage with `pytest`: